chrisbarber86/jsnortheast/_posts/2013-09-02-lightning-talks.md

 ## Digital Ocean

-[Philip Poots](https://twitter.com/pootsbook) is on fire this month, and has managed to attain a special Digital Ocean promo code only available to JSNE attendees.
+[Philip Poots](https://twitter.com/pootsbook) is on fire this month, and has managed to attain a special [Digital Ocean](https://www.digitalocean.com) promo code only available to JSNE attendees.
 The following code **JSNORTHEAST10** is to the value of $10 which equates to 2 free months of cloud hosting!

-I should add that Digital Ocean3 are one of the few providers who provide reliable and affordable SSD cloud instances, and I personally know a lot of developers who vouch for their fine service.
+I should add that Digital Ocean are one of the few providers who provide reliable and affordable SSD cloud instances, and I personally know a lot of developers who vouch for their fine service.